- Patients

 Chapter 02

-If you are found to have testicular cancer, your doctor will give you details about how far your cancer has progressed.
+If you are found to have testicular cancer your doctor will be able to speak to you about how far the cancer has progressed, and about potential treatment options to consider.

 Chapter 03